The Child Care Safety Net has three components and provides extra support for:

-The Additional Child Care Subsidy is a top up payment in addition to the Child Care Subsidy which will provide targeted additional fee assistance to families and children facing barriers in accessing affordable child care.
+The Additional Child Care Subsidy is a top up payment in addition to the Child Care Subsidy which provides targeted additional fee assistance to families and children facing barriers in accessing affordable child care.

-- 'Child Wellbeing': Families that require practical help to support their children's safety and wellbeing.
+- 'Child Wellbeing': Families who require practical help to support their children's safety and wellbeing.

-- 'Grandparent': Grandparents on income support who are the primary caregiver of their grandchildren.
+- 'Grandparents': Grandparents in receipt of income support who are the principal carer of their grandchildren.

 - 'Temporary Financial Hardship': Short-term increased child care fee assistance for families who are experiencing significant financial stress due to exceptional circumstances.